 On the other end of the spectrum, Data Holders are required to adhere to the following requirements under the CDR:

-- Promptly transfer and Australian consumers personal data in a machine-readable format after receiving a request via the secure CDR system.
+- Promptly transfer an Australian consumer’s personal data in a machine-readable format after receiving a request via the secure CDR system.

-- Develop and maintain a consumer data right policy that contains specific information concerning a service providers internal dispute process including where, when, and how a consumer can file a complaint, when a consumer can expect response or acknowledgement of their complaint, what information a consumer needs to provide in a complaint, the specific process that Data Holders use to handle CDR complaints, how long the stages of this process will take, any options for redress, and options for both external and internal review.
+- Develop and maintain a consumer data rights policy that contains specific information concerning a service provider’s internal dispute process including where, when, and how a consumer can file a complaint, when a consumer can expect a response or acknowledgment of their complaint, what information a consumer needs to provide in a complaint, the specific process that Data Holders use to handle CDR complaints, how long the stages of this process will take, any options for redress, and options for both external and internal review.